danielfaus/Codenation-2019/readme.md

 ### Running
-If all is right, the script requests create the JSON file, decrypts the message, updates the message and sends it to the site.
+If all is right, the script requests create the JSON file, decrypts the message and updates the file and sends it to the site.